gitdeepaks/gitdeepaks/README.md

 - 👋 Hi, I’m Deepak
 - 💛 Loving the Vanilla JavaScript.
-- 💙 Started Learning TypeScript and NextJS now .
+- 💙 Started Learning TypeScript and NextJS with some GraphQL concepts now .
 - 👀 I’m interested in Full-Stack Javascript Development and DevOps
 - 🌱 I’m currently learning Full Stack Development in Javascript
 - 💞️ I’m looking to collaborate on great projects